Tourism in Armenia: Since 2015

 In February 2020, the UN's World Tourism Organization reported that Armenia is one of the world’s fastest growing tourist destinations according to the latest statistics.
 Armenia ranked 12th with 14.4% growth in the list of 20 fastest growing countries for tourism, according to data gathered.

 French magazine Le Quotidien du tourisme mentioned Armenia as the most trending destination of 2020.

-Yerevan is included in Booking.com's top 10 trending destinations for 2020.
+Yerevan was included in Booking.com's top 10 trending destinations for 2020.

 In October 2019, chief executive of Ryanair stated that Armenia has become one of Europe's fastest growing tourist destinations, during an announcement of launching new Ryanair flight routes between several European cities and Armenia.

 As per the 2019 Travel and Tourism competitiveness report, Armenia scored 7th-best in the world on the Hotel Price Index.
 It also scored 3rd-best in Europe on tourist-friendly visa requirements.
 Overall, Armenia scored 79th of 140 countries.
 Calculation of overall scores includes some controversial subcategories related to country size (e.g. number of large sports stadiums), estimates based on old data (like 2014 data for aircraft departures) and non-applicable data (in case of landlocked Armenia - quality of ports infrastructure).
 Out of 140 countries Armenia ranked: 50 on Enabling Environment Subindex, 74 on Travel & Tourism Policy and Enabling Conditions Subindex, 81 on Infrastructure Subindex, 103 on Natural and Cultural Resources and Business Travel Subindex.

 Forbes Magazine listed Armenia among top budget travel destinations for 2019.
 Meanwhile, CNN has ranked Armenia's capital Yerevan as one of the top 20 most beautiful European cities.

 In July 2019, the chairman of the Central Bank of Armenia, Artur Javadyan, stated that the average spending of tourists had increased by more than 17 per cent from 2013 to 2018 and roughly 300 new hotels opened over the last six years.

 In 2018, receipts from international tourism amounted to $1.2 billion or $413 per capita.
 In per capita terms Armenia was ahead of Turkey and Azerbaijan, but behind Georgia.

 In 2016, The Daily Telegraph rated Armenia as "Europe's best kept secret".